 I had to take each day as it came.
 I had to respond to whatever happened night or day.
 I gave up the idea of holidays and breaks.
 Seven days a week and two or three times each day.
 When others had time to relax on the weekends or bank holidays I had the same each day.
 I couldn’t make any plans that would take me away from mum.

 When people often talk about people with dementia they say sometimes that the person becomes aggressive or lashes out at people.
 This being part of the disease.
 Mum was never like that some nights it would take me an hour to help her get just her nightie on as she could no longer understand the reason and process of changing your clothes for bed.

 I didn’t want her in a home.
 I wanted to keep her in a place that she was familiar with.
 Knowing that she was in her own house was a positive way to reinforce that she was okay.

-In the next blog about mum I will talk about the last year of her life.
+In the next blog about mum, I will talk about the last year of her life.
 Seems a little premature to do so when we haven’t had the funeral.
 Thank you to those people who have said such kind words to me over the past week.
-Allowing myself to grieve and thinking about mum has been helped by those who have reach out their love to me.
+Allowing myself to grieve and thinking about mum has been helped by those who have reached out their love to me.